ejklike/ejklike.github.io/_posts/2015-09-15-monte-carlo-inference.md

 ## Box-Muller method

-When: sampling from a 2d Gaussian
+When: sampling from a Gaussian (univariate or multivariate)

 1.

+## Rejection sampling

+(Ref: K. Murphy, Ch.23)